Church of Azazel > Beliefs & principles > Rising Gods

 8. By "Pan," we mean the god revered by many modern Pagans and occultists as "Pan," who is not necessarily identical with the ancient Greek god Pan.
 The ancient Greek god Pan was a god of fertility and a god of shepherds, whereas most modern Western Pagans and occultists are neither shepherds nor very concerned about fertility.
 (Even though the word "pagan" originally meant "country hick," most modern Western Pagans and occultists live in cities or suburbs, where, if the crops fail in one region, the supermarket chains will simply buy their food from someplace else.
 These days, the leading de facto fertility god is not Pan but Jehovah, to whom many Bible Belt farmers pray to bless their crops.)

 "Pan" today is one of the names of Wicca's "Horned God," who is seen as a multi-faceted god encompassing many ancient male gods.
 Multi-faceted though He may be, He is seen and appreciated primarily as a very down-to-Earth deity.
 Today's Wicca-based Pagans revere Him primarily as a god of the wild, associated with pristene forests and the plants and untamed animals therein.
-As such, He stands in de facto opposition to Jehovah, who is traditionally said to want humans to "fill the earth" (Genesis 1:28, which ultra-Orthodox Jews take as literally a command to have as many babies as they can possibly squeeze out).
+As such, He stands in de facto opposition to Jehovah, who is traditionally said to want humans to "fill the earth" (Genesis 1:28, which some ultra-Orthodox Jews take as literally a command to have as many babies as they can possibly squeeze out).
 The "Horned God" is also associated, strongly, with sexuality, sensual pleasure, and masculine vigor.
 And He is associated with music, especially the more vigorous and sensual kinds such as rock music and the various genres of dance music.

 There are many similarities between Pan and Satan, starting with the traditional "horned" image of both.
 Satan and Pan are both primarily very down-to-Earth beings, associated with wild places, sexuality, sensual pleasure, and the more sensual genres of modern Western music.
 But modern Pagans insist that Pan is not Satan - and we agree, though for different reasons.
-We see Satan as more multi-faceted, associated with science, technology, and the human will to power, as well as with the wild, whereas the modern Western Pan is much more strongly associated, specifically, with the plants and animals in wild places.
+We see Satan as more multi-faceted, associated with science, technology, and the human will to power, as well as with the wild, whereas the modern Western Pan is much more strongly associated, specifically, with sexuality and the plants and animals in wild places.

 9. Lucifer-of-Sophia